elgs/gorest/README.md

 #Caveat
 The default implementation of `MySqlDataOperator` assumes:

-1. all table names and field names are in upper case;
+1. all field names are in upper case;
 2. each table has a field `ID` as the primary key;
 3. the `ID` field is of char(36);